Ajar665/Franchise-Management-CRM-project/README.md

 ## Getting Started
 1. Review requirements in `docs/requirements.md`
 2. Check open issues for actionable tasks
-3. See `/salesforce/` for metadata and code samples

 ## Folder Structure
 - `/docs`: Requirements and documentation